CristinaDevesaA/TFM/README.md

 Post-translational modifications play a very important role in multiple diseases.
-In order to improve its identification and quantification, several tools have been developed in this work: FDRFilterer, DM0Solver, TrunkSolver, PDmTablemaker, SiteSolver and Sticker.
+In order to improve its identification and quantification, several tools have been developed in this work: FDRFilterer, DM0Solver, TrunkSolver, PDMTablemaker, SiteSolver and Sticker.
 These modules are independent but we recommend their use in the previously initiated order.
-Before executing these programs, the row files of the mass spectrometer have been passed through Comet-PTM (https://github.com/CNIC-Proteomics/Comet-PTM) and some programs from a work in development (DMCalibrator, DMModeller, PeakInspector, PeakSelector, PeakAssignator and PeakFDRer https://github.com/CNIC-Proteomics/SHIFTS-4).
+Before executing these programs, the raw files of the mass spectrometer have been passed through Comet-PTM (https://github.com/CNIC-Proteomics/Comet-PTM) and some programs from a work in development (DMCalibrator, DMModeller, PeakInspector, PeakSelector, PeakAssignator and PeakFDRer https://github.com/CNIC-Proteomics/SHIFTS-4).
 It should be noted that before and after SiteSolver, PeakAssigantor must be run again.